top of page

 CHILDHOOD & EARLY LIFE

 Born into a family with Italian origins as the oldest of five children, I grew up in the German part of Switzerland in the city of Zurich.
 I specialized in the study of modern languages during my years at the Gymnasium learning English, French, and Spanish.
 I actually did not like going to school and had consistently low grades.
-I was a child with much energy and spent much of his time playing sports.
+I was a child with much energy and spent much of my time playing sports.

 bottom of page